mckennapsean/dissertation/content/6-worksheet.md

 The design activity framework introduced by McKenna et al. contains activities of the design process with a breakdown of each activity's motivation, artifacts, and design methods [@McKenna2014].
-These activities are an extension of the core design phase of Sedlmair \etalns's nine-stage framework for design studies [@Sedlmair2012b]: discover, design, implement, and deploy.
+These activities are an extension of the core design phase of Sedlmair et al.'s nine-stage framework for design studies [@Sedlmair2012b]: discover, design, implement, and deploy.
 This adapted framework, however, supports more general problem-driven visualization challenges and researchers without visualization expertise, as well as projects with tight deadlines as is